National Academy of Engineering: History

 In 1960, Augustus Braun Kinzel, an engineer with the Union Carbide Corporation and a member of the Academy, stated that the "..engineering profession was considering the establishment of an academy of engineering..." confirmed by the Engineers Joint Council of the national engineering societies to afford themselves of opportunities and services similar to those the Academy provided in science.
 The question being, whether to affiliate with the National Academy or set up a separate Academy.

 During the past century of the Academy's existence, engineers had been part of the founding members and a sixth of its membership, the founding of the National Research Council in 1916 with the assistance of the Engineering Foundation, the contributions of the NRC Division of Engineering in the post-World War I period, the presidency of engineer Frank B. Jewett during World War II.
 In short, "...the ascendancy of science in the public mind since World War I had been partly at the expense of the prestige of the engineering profession."
-(See also.)

 The Academy worked with the Engineers Joint Council led by President Eric Arthur Walker as the prime mover, to make plans to establish a new National Academy of Engineering that's independent, with a congressional charter of its own.
 Walker noted that this moment offered a "...singular opportunity for the engineering profession to participate actively and directly in communicating objective advice to the government..." on engineering matters related to national policy.
 A secondary function was to recognize distinguished individuals for their engineering contributions.

 Ultimately, the initial organizers decided to create the Academy of Engineering as part of the National Academy of Sciences (NAS).
 On December 5, 1964, marking, "a major landmark in the history of the relationships between science and engineering in our country," the Academy approved the Articles of Incorporation of the new academy and its twenty-five charter members met to organize the National Academy of Engineering (NAE) as an autonomous parallel body in the National Academy of Sciences, with Augustus B. Kinzel as its first President.
-OF the 675 members of the National Academy of Sciences at that time, only about 30 called themselves engineers.
+Of the 675 members of the National Academy of Sciences at that time, only about 30 called themselves engineers.
 The National Academy of Engineering then were a "purposeful compromise" given the fears of the NAS of expanded membership by engineers.

-The stated objects and purposes of the newly created National Academy of Engineering were to:
+The stated objects and purposes of the newly created National Academy of Engineering were: